USS Howard (DDG-83): Service history

 In 2008, Howard provided humanitarian assistance to the Philippines.

 On 26 November 2021, Howard made a port call in Wellington, New Zealand.
-It is the first time a U.S. Navy warship has made a port call in New Zealand since 2016.
+It was the first time a U.S. Navy warship had made a port call in New Zealand since 2016.

 On 10 August 2023, Howard experienced a "soft-grounding" outside of Bali, Indonesia.
 On 19 August 2023 Vice Admiral Karl Thomas, commanding Officer US 7th Fleet, removed Howard's Commanding Officer at the time, due to a "loss of confidence in his ability to command" as a result of the grounding.

 On 1 December 2023, a small electrical fire broke out in the engine room of Howard, forcing 12 crew members to be temporarily transported to Naval Hospital Yokosuka Japan.
 On 6 February 2024, the Navy announced that Commander Cameron Dennis was also relieved due to a “loss of confidence in his ability to perform his duties.”
 Press reports indicated his removal was due to unprofessional comments he had made.

 In March 2025, HOWARD received the highest Board of Inspection and Survey score for any Pacific Fleet Arleigh Burke destroyer in Fiscal Year 2025, and was awarded the "Champions Belt" by Commander Naval Surface Forces VADM Brendan McLane.